backtrace-labs/backtrace-unity/README.md

 ## Plugin best practices

+The plugin will report on 5 'classes' or errors:
+1) Log Errors - Programmers use Debug.LogError(https://docs.unity3d.com/ScriptReference/Debug.LogError.html), a variant of Debug.Log, to log error messages to the console.
+2) Unhandled Exceptions - Unhandled Exceptions are exceptions in a game that occur outside of an explicit try / catch statement.
+3) Handled Exceptions - Exceptions that are explicitly caught and handled.
+4) Crashes - An end to the game play experience.
+The game crashes or restarts.
+5) Hangs - A game is non responsive.
+Some platforms will tell the user “This app has stopped responding

+The plugin provide 2 controls for manaing what the client will report.
+[SkipReports](#filtering-a-report) allows you to tell the client to only report on specific classes of these errors, and [Log Error Sampling](#sampling-log-errors) will allow you to tell the client to sample the Debug Log errors so programmers don't 'shoot themselves in the foot' by releasing the plugin to a many users and report on hundreds of low priority and recoverable errors that they may not be intending to capture.

-Plugin allows you to define maximum depth of game objects.
+The plugin allows you to collect game objects if you like by specifying a depth of hierarchy to inspect to for game objects.
 By default its disabled (Game object depth is equal to -1).
 If you will use 0 as maximum depth of game object we will use default game object limit - 16.
 If you would like to specify game object depth size to n, please insert n in Backtrace configuration text box.
 If you require game obejct depth to be above 30, please contact support.

 ## Backtrace Client and Offline Database Settings